tensorflow/tensorflow/tensorflow/lite/g3doc/custom_operators.md

 ## Special TF Graph Attributes

-When Toco convertes a TF graph into TFLite format, it makes some assumption about custom operations that might be not correct.
+When Toco converts a TF graph into TFLite format, it makes some assumption about custom operations that might be not correct.
 In this case, the generated graph can be not executable.